-Before I tell you more about Martyn Bennett and why I’m writing about him, you need to hear him.
+Before I tell you more about Martyn Bennett (the bloke in the picture in the header, picture credit to B.J.
+Stewart) and why I’m writing about him, you need to hear him.
 I think we’ll start with the first track from his second album, Bothy Culture.
 The song is called Tongues of Kali.

 Oh, and make sure you turn up the volume.

 How I heard about Martyn Bennett is a bit of a story.

 My wife and I were married in 1998 on New Year’s Eve in Edinburgh, the day of Hogmanay (the last day of year in Scottish).
 It’s also the day of one of the biggest New Year’s Eve parties in the world, as Edinburgh is transformed for one night into a citywide mix of free concerts, dancing, celebratory kissing, and the kind of joyful revelry that should always happen on New Year’s Eve.

 Considering we had a small wedding that included only five, we made the decision that Edinburgh’s festivities were actually our wedding reception, with thousands of guests and music and fireworks.
 As night fell, I put on my rented kilt, and my new bride and I headed out to see what the city had arranged to celebrate our new marriage.

 Weaving our way through the festive crowds, we came upon a stage on a fairly empty city square being prepared for a concert.
 We had no idea who would be performing, but since few people had yet stopped at the spot, and since I saw different kinds of Scottish musical instruments being handled on the stage, we decided to park ourselves and enjoy watching people until the concert began.